 "Factoring" is often used as a global term to describe a collection of business finance products that would be better described as "invoice finance" or "receivables finance".
 It is really a subset of the receivables finance product range, which is the umbrella term for these working capital, cash flow enhancing products.
 However, there are also a number of different types of factoring, each of which is explained below in this article.

 If you are considering using any of these financial services, you should read this guide before making any decisions.

-These services are normally offered by specialist finance companies and banks, which are known within our industry as "factors".
+These services are normally offered by specialist finance companies and banks, which are known within our industry as "factors" or factoring companies.

 Supply Chain Finance